ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Results

-The ENSURE approach has two key differences from the GSURE framework: (a) the use of an ensemble of sampling patterns, and (b) the use of additional weighting within the data consistency term.
+The ENSURE approach has two key differences from the GSURE framework: (a) the use of an ensemble of sampling patterns, and (b) the use of additional weighting within the DC term.
 We now study the impact of these components on performance.